+In this audio dispatch, correspondent Jack Walter describes his first week at the team's field camp on the West Antarctic Ice Sheet.
+Hear about their research on lakes under the glaciers and get a slice of life as a remote polar scientist.
 In this interview from Greenland, glaciologist Mark Fahnestock describes the roar of a 1000-foot iceberg dropping off the Jakobshavn Isbræ into the Ilulissat Icefjord.
 Includes time-lapse photography of this massive calving event.
 What controls the speed of Greenland’s big outlet glaciers like the Jakobshavn?
 How do they interact with the climate system?
 And most importantly, what does the future hold for the glaciers of Greenland?
 In this video, glaciologist Mark Fahnestock discusses glacier dynamics and what he hopes to learn through his studies.
 The Ice Stories crew caught up with glaciologist Mark Fahnestock on his way back home after a few weeks camping near Greenland's Jakobshavn Isbræ, the most productive and among the fastest-moving glaciers in the world.
 In this interview, Mark describes some of the physics of this speedy glacier and why so many scientists are interested in studying the dynamics of Jakobshavn.
 Interview with galciologist Sarah Das (Woods Hole Oceanographic Institution) from atop the Greenland Ice Sheet.
 Interview with glaciologist Ian Joughin (Applied Physics Lab, University of Washington) atop the Greenland Ice Sheet.
 From atop the Greenland Ice Sheet, Kristin Poinar, a graduate student at the University of Washington, describes observing first-hand the sudden rapid draining of a huge glacial lake.
 From atop the Greenland Ice Sheet, Chris Linder, a photographer from Woods Hole Oceanographic Institution, describes observing first-hand the sudden rapid draining of a huge glacial lake.
 From a small rubber boat on a Greenlandic lake, climate researcher Billy D'Andrea introduces some of the equipment scientists use in limnological sampling.
 (Limnology is the study of freshwater systems, like lakes.)
 The Jakobshavn Isbræ is among the fastest-moving glaciers in the world.
 The Jakobshavn is an outlet glacier, one of the few places where the giant Greenland ice sheet can shed ice in the form of gigantic icebergs.
 This timelapse video (60x real-time speed) from glaciologist Mark Fahnestock shows one of these massive calving events.
 Notice the dark blue ice that surfaces when the iceberg flips over in the ice-choked Ilulissat icefjord.
-Shots of the calving front of the Jakobsavn Glacier, Greenland's fastest moving glacier.
-Includes two shots of Mark Fahnestock's helicopter flying over.